AI in Project Management: Features Guide.

 Available in: ClickUp, Notion, Monday.com, and Wrike all support some form of natural language querying.

-Features that are not worth the hype (yet)
+Features that aren’t worth the hype (yet)

 How to get your team to actually use this

 - Pick one tool, not five: AI features are most useful when all your project data is in one place.
 Consolidate before adding AI.
+If your tasks are split across Jira, Notion, and a spreadsheet, no AI can give you a complete picture.

 A realistic weekly workflow

 Daily standups: Use AI-generated project summaries instead of going around the room asking for updates.
+The team discusses blockers and decisions, not status.

 The bottom line

 Start with automated status updates.
 That alone will convince your team that AI PM features are worth learning.
+Then add smart task creation after meetings.
+Then risk detection.
+Build the habit one feature at a time.